tinyg210/shipment-list-demo/README.md

 $ tflocal apply -var 'env=dev'
 ```

-Well, almost, we're doing a little cheating and passing and environmental variable to let the Lambda
+What we're doing here is just passing an environmental variable to let the Lambda
 know this is the `dev` environment.

 After that, the Spring Boot application needs to start using the dev profile (make sure you're in